injemaster83/GettingAndCleaningData/README.md

 ##Part 1: Merge train and test set

 The steps followed for merging are:

--Adding the variables in X_train, y_train and subject_train datasets with cbind.
+*Adding the variables in X_train, y_train and subject_train datasets with cbind.
 The resultant dataset has 563 variables (561+1+1) and 7.352 rows.
--Adding the variables in X_test, y_test and subject_test datasets with cbind.
+*Adding the variables in X_test, y_test and subject_test datasets with cbind.
 The resultant dataset has 563 variables (561+1+1) and 2.947 rows.
--Append the train and test sets obtained in the previous steps with rbind.
+*Append the train and test sets obtained in the previous steps with rbind.
 The resultant data set has 563 variables and 10.299 rows.

 ##Part 2: Extract measurements on the mean and standard deviation